Book rebinding with a NEW beautiful cover.

-- Cover material: There is an option to upgrade to beautiful and durable goatskins and cow plonge leathers (recommended).
+- Cover material: There is an option to upgrade to beautiful top grain cowhide leathers and goatskins (recommended).

-- Satin page marker ribbons: Customer selects color(s) and the number of ribbons is dependent on the thickness of the book block.
+- Page marker ribbons: Customer selects color(s) and the number of ribbons is dependent on the thickness of the book block.

-- Foil Stamping and Debossing Options to personalize: Foil Stamp or deboss on the cover or Spine text, names or images.
+- Foil Stamping and Blind Debossing Options to personalize: Foil Stamp or blind deboss on the cover or Spine virtually any text, name or image.
 For more information, see our Hot Foil Stamping page.

-- Upgrade End sheets: We recommend upgrading to a coordinating bonded leather as bonded leather is more durable than the cover stock paper.
+- End sheets upgrade: We recommend upgrading to a coordinating bonded leather as bonded leather is more durable than the cover stock paper.
 We can also replicate damaged original end sheets.

 - Torn or damaged interior pages: We can repair bent corners, torn and damaged interior pages.
 For more information, see Page Repair.